-Great minds think alike, it’s been said, and the recent collaborative project between AGA and Kanthal demonstrates this truth.
+Great minds think alike, it’s been said, and the recent collaborative project between Linde Region Europe North and Kanthal (part of Sandvik Group) demonstrates this truth.
 Thinking outside the box and finding new geometries are some of the results of their joint move into additive manufacturing with heat resistant material.

-“AGA has been looking into the possibilities of additive manufacturing over the last couple of years,” says David Muren, Rebox team manager at AGA.
+“We have been looking into the possibilities of additive manufacturing over the last couple of years,” says David Muren, Rebox team manager at Linde Region Europe North.
 “I’ve seen it as a great way of shortening the prototype route.”

 This interest coincided with Kanthal’s additive manufacturing development, and when Miles Cao, technical specialist in additive manufacturing and powder at Kanthal, mentioned the possibility of a cooperation, Muren was interested in focusing on one specific component as a joint project.

 “It’s a replacement for an existing burner nozzle to create a different flat flame,” Muren says.
 “That’s something we’ve been looking at using traditional manufacturing methods, but additive manufacturing is a quicker way to achieve it.
 We had actually already discussed the design work, so when Cao asked us to supply them with the first outline of the design, that’s what we did.”

 To produce the burner nozzle, Linde had earlier used traditional subtractive manufacturing methods, such as lathing and grinding.

 “The traditional method has limitations when it comes to the inside of the nozzles,” Muren explains.
 “Inside is where most of the activity is going on, when it comes to the gas streams passing through.
 However, it’s really hard with the older methods to reach inside the small intrinsic nozzles, which are only 12 to 15 millimeters in diameter.”